20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 3. Understood how to plug numbers into the geodesic equation, to get our acceleration

 It might surprise you to learn that this is the simple part of what we're trying to do, in general.
-For the purposes of trying to keep things terse today, we're going to use some pre-baked initial conditions, instead of calculating them ourselves
+For the purposes of trying to minimise the sheer information overload today before we get up and running with our first black hole, we're going to use some pre-baked initial conditions, instead of calculating them ourselves

 # Initial conditions

 Initial conditions in this corner of general relativity are not a good, fun time.
-This is where we get into the less well understood corners of general relativity, and where mistakes tend to be made

-This article is not the correct one for a long discussion of initial conditions - that'll be next time, likely when you all conveniently go on holiday
+This is where we get into the less well understood corners of general relativity, and where mistakes tend to be made.
+We're going to condense a much longer future discussion of initial conditions into the next article in this series - likely when you all conveniently go on holiday

 ## What are we trying to get out of our initial conditions?

-In this phase, what we're trying to do is construct an initial direction $v\mu$ that our lightray travels towards - a geodesic velocity.
+In this phase, what we're trying to do is construct an initial direction $v^\mu$ that our lightray travels towards - a geodesic velocity.
 In a regular, flat, 3d simulation, its very easy - we define a plane in front of our camera, and construct a ray, from the camera's origin, through a pixel on that plane.
-If a pixel has a position $p={x-width/2, y-height/2, d}$ on that plane, then the ray's direction in 3d space is $d=norm(p-o)$
+If a pixel has a position $p=(x-width/2, y-height/2, d)$ on that plane, then the ray's direction in 3d space is $d=norm(p-o)$

 The question then becomes: how do we translate our ray direction $d$ in 3d space, to a valid geodesic velocity in 4d spacetime?
 The answer is: tetrads

-# Tetrads, in short
+# Tetrads are my own personal nightmare, and soon they will be yours

 https://www2.mpia-hd.mpg.de/homes/tmueller/pdfs/catalogue_2014-05-21.pdf

-Tetrads, also known as frame fields, or vielbein, are a field of four 4-vectors, that are orthogonal to each other.
-These make up the "frame of reference" of an observer, and are used to translate between what one observer sees and experiences, and the wider universe that we're simulating
+Tetrads, also known as frame fields, or vielbein, are a field of four 4-vectors, that are orthonormal (ie perpendicular, and unit lengthed, with respect to the metric tensor).
+These make up the "frame of reference" of an observer, and are used to translate between what one observer sees and experiences, and the wider universe that we're describing

-General relativity demands that spacetime is quite literally locally flat from the perspective of any observer.
+General relativity demands that spacetime is very much locally flat from the perspective of any observer.
 And yet, we can observe that spacetime is clearly curved - planets go round the sun, and black holes exist.
-Translating from an observers locally flat spacetime, to that curved spacetime, is done via the tetrads.
-It fundamentally relates the view of an observer, to the wider universe - or to another observer
+Translating from an observers locally flat spacetime, to that curved spacetime, is done via our tetrads.
+These are the objects that define the disconnect between "my space is locally flat" and "my friends space is clearly curved", and how you translate observations between the two

-Each tetrad is labelled with a latin index $i$, as such: $e_i$.
-Each one of these tetrads $e_i$ has 4 components, and so they are spelt $e^\mu_i$ in the literature
+A tetrad consists of 4 orthonormal basis vectors, that form the basis of our spacetime.
+Each tetrad vector is labelled with a latin index $i$, as such: $e_i$.
+Each one of these tetrad vectors $e_i$ has 4 components, and so they are spelt $e^\mu_i$ in the literature.
+This makes up a 4x4 matrix when treated as column vectors, and the inverse (which is a matrix inverse $(e^\mu_i)^{-1}$) is spelt $e_\mu^i$.
+If this seems very confusing, you are absolutely correct horse

 General relativity demands that spacetime is locally flat from the perspective of an observer, no matter where they are or what they're doing.
 The technical definition of locally flat is the minkowski metric, $\eta_{\mu\nu}$, which is always in cartesian coordinates, no matter the coordinate system of our metric tensor $g_{\mu\nu}$: